 As one of the country’s largest insurers, Nationwide is perhaps best known for its personal insurance products, but Nationwide’s commercial insurance products are also relatively well-regarded.
-Nationwide is accredited by the Better Business Bureau with an A+ rating, while JD Power’s recent study of small business insurance providers gives Nationwide a score of 829 out of 1,000, which tied or surpassed multiple other insurers highlighted in this guide.
+Nationwide is accredited by the Better Business Bureau with an A+ rating, while JD Power’s recent study of small business insurance providers gives Nationwide a score of 854 out of 1,000, which is one of the highest highlighted in this guide.

 As a Fortune 100 company, Nationwide is among the largest and most stable insurers in the market.
 Credit rating agencies support this assessment, with both S&P and A.M.
 Best rating Nationwide at an A+ on their respective scales and Moody’s giving Nationwide a strong A1 rating.

 Nationwide is a trusted all-around option for business insurance, including product liability.
 Nationwide’s size and diverse products allow any business owner to find the right coverage for their needs, while Nationwide’s affordable rates and personal insurance product offerings may be especially desirable for small business owners.

 Coverage Options & Policy Limits

 Chubb offers highly customizable, “boutique-style” product liability coverage.
 Because needs are so different across businesses and jurisdictions, Chubb tailors its policies to each customer, using a team of in-house experts with direct experience working across a variety of industries.